DalilaPirvu/Workable/README.md

 This repository contains a collection of Python scripts, modules, and Jupyter notebooks designed to facilitate the analysis and visualization of bubble nucleation in real-time, field-theoretic simulations.

-Utilize the tools in the bubble_codes/ folder to process your simulation data, calculate key physical quantities, and produce insightful visualizations.
+Utilize these tools to process simulation data, calculate key physical quantities, and produce insightful visualizations.

 ### Repository Structure

-##### Folder `bubble_codes/':
+##### Folder `bubble_codes/`:

   - experiment.py: Contains simulation parameters, definitions of the physical model, and paths to necessary data files.